vzeizer/Statistics-Udacity/README.md

 ## Content of the files

 1. ab_data.csv: data set to be explored
-2. Analyze_ab_test_results_notebook.html: html file of the project
+2. Analyze_ab_test_results_notebook.html: html file of the jupyter notebook
-3. Analyze_ab_test_results_notebook.ipynb: the jupyter notebook of the project
+3. Analyze_ab_test_results_notebook.ipynb: the jupyter notebook file of the project
-4. CorrecaoProjeto2.pdf: correction of the project by an Udacity's reviewer
+4. CorrecaoProjeto2.pdf: second correction of the project by an Udacity's reviewer
 5. countries.csv: data set of the project
 6. RubricsUdacity.pdf: rubrics of the project, according to Udacity